This Fact Sheet is not relevant in your region

 Companies House will send you a confirmation email when your application has been accepted.
 A copy of the strike off application should be available on the Companies House register within 48 hours of the confirmation email being sent.
 To access this document, you will need to do the following.

 The document will show the company name, the company number and the date that the strike off was applied for (this will show as the ‘signature date’).
-Within seven days of the date you apply for strike off, you must send copies of this document to:
+You must also send a copy of this document to relevant parties within seven days of applying for strike off.
+See the following section Who to tell about the strike off application.

-- any other company members (for example, shareholders);
+• Any other company members (for example, shareholders).

-- any directors who have not signed the form.
+• Any directors who have not signed the form.

 What happens next?